Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/misc/index.md

 ## Backup and Transfers
 If you need to back up your bot's data or transfer it to another machine, refer to the following guide: [Backing Up and Restoring Data](backup-and-transfers.md).

+## Rarity Mechanism

+- [Rarity Mechanism](rarity-mechanism.md): Understand how the rarity system works for countryball spawning and special events.